Blue-footed booby

 The blue-footed booby usually lays one to three eggs at a time.
-The species practices asynchronous hatching, in contrast to many other species whereby incubation begins when the last egg is laid and all chicks hatch together.
+The species practices asynchronous hatching, in contrast to many other species in which incubation begins when the last egg is laid and all chicks hatch together.
 This results in a growth inequality and size disparity between siblings, leading to facultative siblicide in times of food scarcity.
 This makes the blue-footed booby an important model for studying parent–offspring conflict and sibling rivalry.

 Taxonomy

 The blue-footed booby was described by French naturalist Alphonse Milne-Edwards in 1882 under the current binomial name Sula nebouxii.
 The specific epithet was chosen to honor the surgeon, naturalist, and explorer Adolphe-Simon Neboux (1806-1844).
 The two recognized subspecies are: